At 15 weeks your baby is able to form a fist. Hair begins to grow and eyebrows start to appear.

 A fine layer of hair, known as lanugo, is starting to cover your baby’s body.
 This hair keeps the baby’s body temperature constant.
 The lanugo performs this temperature function until the baby is born; it disappears soon before birth.

 His or her skeleton continues to take shape in your 15 weeks pregnant belly, with more bone building and muscle development happening every day.
-Your 15 week ultrasound will reveal these developments.
-The boy or girl’s taste buds are also forming now.

 You may notice that it is harder to catch your breath than usual, which is one of the common week 15 pregnancy symptoms.
 Try to take it easy and avoid overexertion, if possible.